berkerpeksag/notes/python/tco.md

         node = node.parent
 ```

-### Guido's thoughts

-* Stack traces help debug, Tail Recursion Elimination (TRE) makes them useless.
-* TRE is Not An Optimization (it creates a class of code that explodes without
-  it).
-* Guido does not subscribe to the "Recursion is the basis of all programming"
-  idea.
-* Due to Python's highly dynamic namespaces, it's very nontrivial to know if a
-  call is a recursion.

 ### Stack frames

 The Python interpreter uses a call stack to run a Python program.
 When a